snowmac/snowmac.github.io/_posts/2020-11-05-Contracting-and-taxes-explained.md

 2. You will pay 2.9% for medicare on ALL income. ($5800)
 3. You will pay state income tax. ($9200)

 Typically for the above, you will have to file a quarterly report with the IRS and some states also require it for their tax system.
 Remember talk to a CPA.
-Part of quaterlies is to pay 25% of the sum of 1 and 2 based on actuals: $5168 per quater.
+Part of quarterlies is to pay 25% of the sum of 1 and 2 based on actuals: $5168 per quarter.

 You're in the same tax bracket as the W2 role thus you're looking at a tax bill of about $31,905.
 This is calculated however before social taxes are taken out and any deductions.

+Total burden: $62,777, total net income of: $137,223; or about $68.62 an hour.

 ### Deductions are key to saving on income taxes